CIRCLECI-GWP/.github/.github/ISSUE_TEMPLATE/published_tutorial.md

 ---
 name: "🎆 Published tutorial checklist"
-about: (For GWP Editors) Use this if when a tutorial is published.
+about: (For GWP Editors) Use this when a tutorial is published.
 ---

 ### Tutorial has been published!